gmac/constellation-js/README.md

 ## Const.Grid

-Constellation Grid is a discrete component which must be instanced.
+Constellation Grid must be instanced.

 **Const.Grid** `var grid = new Const.Grid( data? );`
 Constructor for a new Constellation grid.
 All grid operations must be invoked on an instance.

 **Grid.Node** `use... grid.addNode();`
-Constellation grid Node object; use a Const.Grid to create and manage node instances.
+Constellation grid `Node` object; use a `Grid` instance to create and manage nodes.
 Grid nodes have the following properties:

 - `id`: unique identifier for the node.
 Don't touch this.
 - `x`: horizontal coordinate of the node.